CHAPTER SLATE FOR 2021-2022 ELECTIONS

 NASW Washington Chapter Board Of Directors

 NASW-WA Chapter Elections are now open!
 Please read through each candidate's biographical and platform statement below.
-Then choose the appropriate link to vote.
-Voting is open from April 1 - April 30, 2021: Elections are now closed.
+Voting was open from April 1 - April 30, 2021: Elections are now closed.
 Thank you for voting!
 The Chapter will announce the election results in the mid-May!

 2nd Vice President of Budget and Finance (2-year Term: July 1, 2021 – June 30, 2023)

 Patricia Barnes Cannon has been a resident of the state of Washington since 2014.
 She received her BA in education/social welfare and MSW with dual specialization in child welfare and policy, administration, community development from Arizona State University.
 She completed postmasters work at the University of Arizona in interdisciplinary studies including cultural anthropology, Indigenous studies/administration.
 In the past, she worked in law enforcement both at the Phoenix Police Department and the Maricopa Juvenile Court as a juvenile probation officer.
 She worked in the public education sector in both higher education administration including college budget groups at the University of Arizona and various K-12 levels, including intervention program design.
 Currently, Patricia serves as a court advocate for DYCF, participates with Eastside Coalition for All, and is a board member for Urban Impact, NAACP-Snohomish County, and Alpha Kappa Alpha Sorority.
 Her emphasis presently is research and writing.